vrugtehagel/yozo.ooo/src/docs/index.md

 Yozo values a robust and trustworthy environment.
 Since a big part of Yozo's functionality (i.e. the custom element part) expects a browser environment, a simple custom testing framework was put in place so that tests can be written in a format easily digestable by both [Deno](https://deno.land/) (for the non-browser specific tests) as well as the browser.

 Every page in the documentation has associated tests.
-To avoid unnecessarily running tests in user's browsers, they are extracted to their own page.
-To view the tests for a specific page, simply add "/test/" to the end of the current URL.
-For example, to see the tests for `live()`, whose URL is [yozo.ooo/docs/live/](/docs/live/), simply navigate to [yozo.ooo/docs/live/test/](/docs/live/test/).
-For this page (i.e. the one you're currently on), the test page ([yozo.ooo/docs/test/](/docs/test/)) is an accumulation of all other tests, making it easy to see if any of Yozo's tests are failing.
+To avoid unnecessarily running tests in user's browsers, they are extracted into a separate page.
+To view the tests for a specific page, simply replace the `url`/docs/`` part of the URL with `url`/test/``.
+For example, to see the tests for `js`live()``, whose URL is [yozo.ooo/docs/live/](/docs/live/), simply navigate to [yozo.ooo/test/live/](/docs/live/test/).
+The root directory for the tests, [yozo.ooo/test/](/test/), collects all the tests into one page, making it easy to see if any of Yozo's tests are failing.